 Why are More Treatment Options Needed?

 The National Institute on Drug Abuse (NIDA) reported in September that a staggering 64,000 Americans died from drug overdoses in 2016.
-According to the agency’s data, the spike in overdose deaths is largely a result of heroin laced with fentanyl, a synthetic opioid so potent that a miniscule amount can be deadly if absorbed through bare skin.
+According to the agency’s data, the spike in overdose deaths is largely a result of heroin laced with fentanyl, a synthetic opioid so potent that a minuscule amount can be deadly if absorbed through bare skin.

 The opioid epidemic has healthcare professionals, addiction specialists, law enforcement, and legislators scrambling to find a solution.